 If you have international users, you should use a 24-hour clock.
 But use a 12-hour clock if most of your users live in a 12-hour clock country.

 Select menus are a pain for users to use.
-Save them time and offer them a clock widget for picking time.
+Save them time by giving them a clock widget to select their time.
 More designers should use a clock widget so that it becomes the new standard.
-If the calendar widget can work, the clock can too.
+If the calendar widget can work, the clock widget can too.